ScottyFillups/embark/docs/slides/basic-js.md

    comment */

 /*
- * Multi-line comments have fallen out of style, but you can
+ * Multi-line comments have fallen out of style (and aren't recommended),
- * make them look really fancy
+ * but you can make them look really fancy
  */

 /*****************************************